Alison Cope organises awards event to recognise the achievements of young people in alternative provision settings.

 Nevertheless, according to a 2016 report by the Department of Education, alternative education settings have limited funding.
 This is a hindrance to the development of those that attend, particularly when these schools have the ability to help young people realise and accentuate their potential.

-As a result of the limited financial support, opportunities are reduced for the young pupils’ development and wellbeing.
 Moreover, as stated by the BBC, only 19% leave their alternative provision schools with 5 A*-C GCSE grades compared to the national average of 66%.

 Change for the better